-The type of this expression, t, contains type variables that cannot be generalized let binding let name = expr, the type-checker normally generalizes as many type variables as possible in the type of expr.
+The type of this expression, t, contains type variables that cannot be generalized

+Type variables ('a, 'b, ...) in a type t can be in either of two states: generalized (which means that the type t is valid for all possible instantiations of the variables) and not generalized (which means that the type t is valid only for one instantiation of the variables).
+In a let binding let name = expr, the type-checker normally generalizes as many type variables as possible in the type of expr.
 However, this leads to unsoundness (a well-typed program can crash) in conjunction with polymorphic mutable data structures.
 To avoid this, generalization is performed at let bindings only if the bound expression expr belongs to the class of "syntactic values", which includes constants, identifiers, functions, tuples of syntactic values, etc. In all other cases (for instance, expr is a function application), a polymorphic mutable could have been created and generalization is therefore turned off for all variables occurring in contravariant or non-variant branches of the type.
-For instance, if the type of a non-value is 'a list the variable is generalizable (list is a covariant type constructor), but not in 'a list '> 'a list (the left branch of -> is contravariant) or 'a ref (ref is non-variant).
+For instance, if the type of a non-value is 'a list the variable is generalizable (list is a covariant type constructor), but not in 'a list (the left branch of \rightarrow is contravariant) or 'a ref (ref is non-variant).